BNasmith/PTForsyth/PTFWorkofChrist.md

 later, with ridicule and contempt.
 The greatest critic of the time began an article in the leading critical organ of the day by saying, " This will never do."
-But it has done ; and it has done for Jeffrey's critical reputation.
+But it has done; and it has done for Jeffrey's critical reputation.
 Lord Jeffrey wrote himself down as one who was incapable of gauging the future, however much he might